 Phase 3: Follow-up

-If your head is not exploding by the end of the interview, something probably went wrong.
+If your head is not exploding by the end of your initial interviews, it will be surprising.
 You will most likely feel a compulsion to get everything organized immediately, before the delicate puzzle pieces fall out of place.
 Follow that instinct.

 - Review your notes and clean them up so the information is clear.